 Vaccines are strictly tested for safety

 The COVID-19 vaccines being used in Australia have been used by hundreds of millions of people around the world.
-More than 5 million people across Australia have now received their first dose of this vaccine.
+As of 23 January 2022, more than 19 million people across Australia have received their first and second doses of these vaccines.

-Both vaccines are very effective at preventing infection with COVID-19, and serious illness from COVID-19, including new variants of COVID-19.
+All 4 vaccines in use in Australia are very effective at preventing serious illness from COVID-19, including new variants of COVID-19.

 COVID-19 vaccines are free, safe and voluntary.
 Choosing to get vaccinated helps protect ourselves, our families and our community.

 It is safe to receive a COVID-19 on the same day as another vaccination.
 This is called ‘co-administration’ and includes vaccines like the flu vaccination and routine childhood and adolescent vaccination.

 Coming into the cold and flu season, co-administration is an effective way to ensure maximum available protection against both COVID-19 and the seasonal flu.
 Studies demonstrate the safety and immunogenicity of co-administration of COVID-19 and influenza vaccines.

 For children and teenagers, it is an effective way to ensure timely routine and first, second, and third (where eligible) COVID-19 vaccination.

 Common reactions to COVID-19 vaccinations include: